 11. Conduct Innovation and Planning (IP) iteration

-Launching your first Agile Release Train (ART) can be a daunting task.
-It can prove to be complex too.
-So, having an experienced and well-trained team will help you a lot in guiding you through it and making sure that you fulfill your objectives.
+Launching your first Agile Release Train (ART) can be daunting and complex.
+An experienced and well-trained team will help you a lot in guiding you through it and ensuring you fulfill your objectives.
 You should remember that the SAFe framework is not a coercive system.
-So, these steps can be adjusted to meet specific requirements, and needs of the organization, or its goals.
+So, these steps can be adjusted to meet the specific requirements and needs of the organization or its goals.

 Join the Discussion